mattermost/docs/source/install/self-managed-changelog.md

 #### Playbooks Updates
  - Users can now easily keep processes up-to-date with the inline playbook editor.
- - Added a new statistics dashboard that displays the number of Playbooks and run instances within the server alongside other system statistics in the System Console.
+ - A new statistics dashboard was added that displays the number of Playbooks and run instances within the server alongside other system statistics in the **System Console**.
- - Run triggers and actions now give more control over where status updates are posted throughout a run.
+ - The run triggers and actions now give more control over where status updates are posted throughout a run.

 #### Message Formatting Toolbar
  - The [new formatting toolbar](https://docs.mattermost.com/channels/format-messages.html#use-the-messaging-formatting-toolbar) makes markdown accessible to everyone with easy to use controls for commonly used formatting, such as bold, headings, links and more.